How to configure DNS dynamic updates in Windows

 When one of these events triggers a DNS update, the DHCP Client service, not the DNS Client service, sends updates.
 If a change to the IP address information occurs because of DHCP, corresponding updates in DNS are performed to synchronize name-to-address mappings for the computer.
 The DHCP Client service performs this function for all network connections on the system.
 This includes connections that are not configured to use DHCP.

-- The update process for Windows Server 2003-based computers that use DHCP to obtain their IP address is different from the process that is described in this section.
+- The update process for Windows-based computers that use DHCP to obtain their IP address is different from the process that is described in this section.
 For more information, see the "Integration of DHCP with DNS" section and the "Windows DHCP clients and DNS dynamic update protocol" section.

 - Besides the full computer name, or the primary name, of the computer, you can configure additional connection-specific DNS names and optionally register or update them in DNS.

-By default, Windows XP and Windows Server 2003 reregister their A and PTR resource records every 24 hours regardless of the computer's role.
+By default, Windows registers A and PTR resource records every 24 hours regardless of the computer's role.
 To change this time, add the DefaultRegistrationRefreshInterval registry entry under the following registry subkey:

 The interval is set in seconds.